lucasiacono/sensorsZigbee/README.md

 # sensorsZigbee
-Arduino sketches for XBee and SHT15 sensors
+Arduino sketches for XBee and SHT71 sensirion sensors.

+Libraries for Xbee and SHT71 modules